anujkc001/AI-teaching-Assistant/readme.md

-# RAG-based-AI-teaching-Assistant
-# How To use this RAG AI Teaching assistant on your own data
+# 🎓 RAG-Based AI Teaching Assistant

+This project is a **Retrieval-Augmented Generation (RAG)** pipeline that converts your own lecture videos into an **AI-powered teaching assistant**.
+The workflow extracts transcripts, embeds them for semantic search, and uses an LLM to answer queries based on your content.
+## 📂 Project Structure

 ## Step 1- Collect our videos
 Move all video files to the videos folder